expressjs/express/Contributing.md

 Anyone can become a triager!
 Read more about the process of being a triager in [the triage process document](Triager-Guide.md).

-Currently, any existing triager/captain/TC member can nominate a new triager.
+Currently, any existing [organization member](https://github.com/orgs/expressjs/people) can nominate a new triager.
 If you are interested in becoming a triager, our best advice is to actively participate in the community by helping triaging issues and pull requests.
 As well we recommend to engage in other community activities like attending the TC meetings, and participating in the Slack discussions.

-You can also reach out to any of the triager/captain/TC members if you have questions or need guidance.
+You can also reach out to any of the [organization members](https://github.com/orgs/expressjs/people) if you have questions or need guidance.

 ## Becoming a Committer